That means that, when you buy stock, FreeAgent will put the cost of that stock into the balance sheet.

 It will create a new code in the balance sheet, code 609, with a sub-code for each stock item.

-You can see here that there are separate sub-codes for the different stock items, apples and pears.
+You can see here that there are separate sub-codes for the different stock items, apples and oranges.

 Here's an example of an entry into one of these codes.
 The user has bought some apples.

 When you enter a sale of stock, FreeAgent works out, from the quantity you sold, how much that stock cost when it was bought.

 How does FreeAgent work out the cost price?

 It uses the "first-in, first-out" (FIFO) method to value stock, which is one of the methods accepted in the UK.

 So for example, if I'm a greengrocer and bought 5 apples costing 20p each, then at a later date another 5 apples which cost 10p each, and then sold 7 apples for 30p each, FreeAgent would work out the cost price of those 7 apples as 5 at 20p plus 2 at 10p - because the apples that cost 20p were bought first.